diku-dk/futhark-website/blog/2024-04-18-random-numbers-with-uniqueness-types.md

-We can only access the functions through the types defined in the module type, which means `rand` will consume its `rng` argument, despite the actual function not doing anything odd.
+We can only access the functions through the types defined in the module type, which means `rand` will consume its `rng` argument, despite the actual function not doing anything special.
 Code like this will now work:

 ```Futhark